LogRhythm-Tools/LogRhythm.Tools/.github/ISSUE_TEMPLATE/new-bug-report.md

 ---
-name: Custom - Bug Report
+name: New Bug Report
-about: Describe this issue template's purpose here.
+about: For submitting errors and unexpected behavior
 title: ''
 labels: ''
 assignees: ''